WUSTL-Biol4220/home/labs/lab_19.md

 ---

 Save and close the Jupyter notebook after you have generated each of the above plots.
-Once closed, commit and push the `.ipynb` file that you saved to your GitHub repository.
+Once closed, commit and push the `lab-19.ipynb` file that you saved to your GitHub repository.